UT Shield

 How do I access this training?

-2. Search for Child Protection Training via the Global Search box in the upper right-hand corner of the screen.
+2. Search for Youth Protection Training via the Global Search box in the upper right-hand corner of the screen.

-Note: Your browser must have pop-ups enabled, and you may need to verify that your Flash plug-ins are up to date.
+Note: Your browser must have pop-ups enabled, and you may need to verify that your Flash plug-ins are current.

-How to obtain a list of individuals that have completed this training?
+How do we obtain a list of individuals who have completed this module?

-The Youth Protection Program Director or camp/program directors can access UTLearn reporting or individuals’ transcripts to examine the records for a single individual or request a list of all employees who have completed the training.
-To request access to UTLearn reporting, or for assistance with reporting, please contact the Youth Protection Program Director (LeeKeshia Williams) or the ITS Service Desk (512-475-9400 or help@its.utexas.edu).
+The Youth Protection Program Director or camp directors can access UTLearn reporting or individuals’ transcripts to examine the records for a single individual or request a list of all employees who have completed the training.
+To request access to UTLearn reporting or for assistance with reporting, please contact the Youth Protection Program Director (LeeKeshia Williams) or the ITS Service Desk (512-475-9400 or help@its.utexas.edu).

 Appendix 2: Background Checks

-Background checks must occur each year of the program for all designated individuals working a campus program for minors without teachers, parents/guardians present for the duration of the event.
-This does not apply for session presenters, panelists or guests participating in a limited capacity and short duration (such as “lunch with an engineer” volunteers) and who will not have unsupervised access to minors.
+Background checks must occur each year of the program for all designated individuals working a campus program for minors without chaperones present for the duration of the event.
+This does not apply to session presenters, panelists, or guests participating in a limited capacity and short duration and who will not have unsupervised access to minors.

-Designated individuals must have a successfully cleared criminal background check prior to the start of the program each year.
+Each year, designated individuals must have a criminal background check successfully cleared prior to the start of the program.

 Required background checks include: